Facts & figures

 These electives are designed to give students the interdisciplinary skills needed to work in the growing and increasingly global transport sector.

-“This is the first interdisciplinary transport degree in Australia, and the only one with equal parts from the Faculty of Engineering, the Business School, and the School of Architecture, Design and Planning,” says Professor Levinson.
+“This is the first interdisciplinary transport degree in Australia, and the only one with equal parts from the Faculty of Engineering, the School of Architecture, Design and Planning and the Business School,” says Professor Levinson.

-“This means that students will get a full picture of what the transport field is like, not bound by disciplinary silos.”
+“This means students studying our transport degree will get a full picture of what the transport field is like, and not limited or bound by disciplinary silos.”

-The Master of Transport looks closely at the history of transportation, from the London Underground, Sydney’s Trams, and US Highways, in order to understand how our transport systems can most efficiently operate both independently, and as a network.
+The Master of Transport looks closely at the history of transportation, including the rapid transit system of the London Underground, the former extensive tramway network of Sydney, and the numbered highway system of the United States, in order to understand how our transport systems can most efficiently operate both independently, and as a network.

 In examining the past, graduates will develop a critical understanding of the prevalence and identification of transport systems, as well as the core capabilities needed to analyse and design such systems.